GenericMappingTools/gmt/doc/rst/source/sphinterpolate.rst

 in the input.
 It is best that the user ensures that this is the case.
 GMT has tools, such as :doc:`blockmean` and others, to combine close points into single entries.
-Also, **sphinterpolate** has a **-D** option to determine and exclude duplicates, but it is a very brute-force yet exact comparision that is very slow for large data sets.
+Also, **sphinterpolate** has a **-D** option to determine and exclude duplicates, but it is a very brute-force yet exact comparison that is very slow for large data sets.
+A much quicker check involves appending a specific repeating longitude value.
 Detection of duplicates in the STRIPACK library will exit the module.

 See Also